Joomla 3.x - 4.x Adım Adım Geçiş

 - Make sure you have the latest database schema updated to the latest version 3.10.x version by going to: Extension Manager → Database tab.
 If your schema is not up to date as in the following image, click the Fix button:

 - Empty trash: Do you have any articles in the trash?
-If so, delete them (and any applicable media that may be associated with them if not in use elsewhere on the site).
-Articles (categories and menu items too) left in the trash can cause issues in having a migration to complete without errors.
+Delete them (and any associated media if not in use elsewhere on the site).
+Articles (categories and menu items too) left in the trash can cause migration issues.

 - Backup again.